epiverse-trace/simulist/README.md

 ```

 To simulate a line list for COVID-19 with a Poisson contact distribution
-with a mean number of contacts of 2 and a probability of infection per
+with a mean number of contacts of 2 per day and a probability of
-contact of 0.5, we use the `sim_linelist()` function.
-As outlined in
+infection per contact of 0.5, we use the `sim_linelist()` function.
+As
-@bjornstad2020a, the mean number of contacts ($k$) and probability of
+outlined in @bjornstad2020a, the contact rate ($k$) and probability of
-infection ($\pi$) are combined into a transmission rate that, multiplied
+infection on contact ($\pi$) are combined into a transmission rate that,
-by the infectious period ($1/\gamma$), determines the outbreak
+multiplied by the infectious period ($1/\gamma$), determines the
-reproduction number ($R_o$).
-If the resulting reproduction number is
+outbreak reproduction number ($R_o$).
+If the resulting reproduction
-around one it means we will likely get a reasonably sized outbreak (10 -
+number is around one it means we will likely get a reasonably sized
-1,000 cases, varying due to the stochastic simulation).
+outbreak (10 - 1,000 cases, varying due to the stochastic simulation).

 ***Warning***: the reproduction number of the simulation results from
-the infectious period distribution (`infectious_period`), the number of
+the infectious period distribution (`infectious_period`), the contact
-contacts distribution (`contact_distribution`) and the probability of
+rate distribution (`contact_distribution`) and the probability of
-infection (`prob_infection`); the number of infections is a binomial
+infection on contact (`prob_infection`); the number of infections is a
-sample of the number of contacts for each case with the probability of
+binomial sample of the number of contacts for each case with the
-infection (i.e. being sampled) given by `prob_infection`.
-If the average
+probability of infection (i.e. being sampled) given by `prob_infection`.
-number of secondary infections from each primary case is greater than 1
+If the average number of secondary infections from each primary case is
-then this can lead to the outbreak becoming extremely large.
-There is
+greater than 1 then this can lead to the outbreak becoming extremely
-currently no depletion of susceptible individuals in the simulation
+large.
+There is currently no depletion of susceptible individuals in the
-model, so the maximum outbreak size (second element of the vector
+simulation model, so the maximum outbreak size (second element of the
-supplied to the `outbreak_size` argument) can be used to return a line
+vector supplied to the `outbreak_size` argument) can be used to return a
-list early without producing an excessively large data set.
+line list early without producing an excessively large data set.

 ``` r
 set.seed(1)